+In late August 2005, the night before Hurricane Katrina hit the coastline, we had a party, having finally finished major construction and having most of our early renovations done.
+Our Irish friend, Tony Davoren, described it as a “bar wetting” party, but most everyone left early to prepare for the hurricane.
 Since Katrina, using mostly recycled materials, we installed a dance floor and a bandstand, a small kitchen and an ornate, salvaged wood bar.
 We added 2 bathrooms with hot showers along with two “very cool” private bedrooms we call the Kingdom of Zydeco and the Esquire Ballroom.
-There’s a story behind each name.
-We occasionally rent the bedrooms through online travel clubs as vacation rentals to help us pay for the building and utilities, however, it has been a bit slow, considering we are reluctant to advertise.
-We want to keep The Whirlybird intimate, non-commercial.
+We occasionally rent the bedrooms through online travel clubs as vacation rentals to help us pay for the building and utilities, but we want to keep The Whirlybird intimate and non-commercial.
 We want to continue maintaining The Whirlybird as an expression of our love for fun through folk art, music, dancing, cooking and eating, libations, hugging, laughter, and storytelling.

-Soon the “the ‘Bird” rocked with parties and cooking, creative and collaborative projects among artists, dancing and live music, and movie nights and stage plays and storytelling.
-After the Cajun Americana band the Red Stick Ramblers shot their first music video there, fans around the world marveled at this honky tonk rooted in another era.
+The Whirlybird became a place for cross-generational talent to be shared.
+It soon became a hub of activity, with parties and cooking, creative and collaborative projects among artists, dancing and live music, movie nights, stage plays, and storytelling.
+After the Cajun Americana band the Red Stick Ramblers shot their first music video there, fans around the world marveled at this honky-tonk rooted in another era.
 The Ramblers’ label, Sugar Hill Records of Nashville, called it “Opelousas, Louisiana’s premier underground nite spot.”
-Christy told me Sam Broussard, 2008 Grammy Nominee for Best Zydeco or Cajun Music Album, told her, “I believe we’re looking at the inside of Jim Phillips’ head”.
+Some years later, The Red Stick Ramblers had their Grammy send-off party at The Whirlybird.
+On another occasion, Christy told me Sam Broussard, 2008 Grammy Nominee for Best Zydeco or Cajun Music Album, said, “I believe we’re looking at the inside of Jim Phillips’ head.”